 So I’ve discovered that during this boring pushing the stroller, I can listen to great podcasts (by TheMinimalists), traveling this way to another land and talking with people of similar interests (which doesn’t apply to old ladies or other moms I met on our estate).

 It’s often in my bag.
 Not because I shop so often.
 Rather because even if would shop unplanned, I want to have my bag with me and not buy or get another new plastic one.
-(You can read all my articles about environmentally friendliness HERE).

 They hang in our wardrobe in the front hall and I take them only when I drive the car.

-I found for you also some sweet descriptions of other minimalists’ bags:
+I’ve found for you also some sweet descriptions of other minimalists’ bags:

 Francine Jay, author of the blog Miss Minimalist and the book The Joy of Less: A Minimalist Guide to Declutter, Organize, and Simplify.
-I strongly recommend you the whole articles series The Joy of One on her blog.
+I strongly recommend the whole articles series The Joy of One on her blog.